About PNB School

 Claudia Houston-Aragon is from Cali, Colombia.
 She graduated from Instituto Colombiano de Ballet Classico, Colombia’s only performing arts grade school in 2003 with a focus in classical ballet.
 Before moving to the US in 2011, she performed as a soloist with and taught at Ballet Santiago de Cali.
 She spent 6 years dancing and teaching in Florida before relocating to the Seattle area.
 Claudia holds a law degree from Universidad Libre de Cali and recently completed her bar exam.
 She joined the PNB faculty in 2017.

 Carrie Imler is from Carlisle, Pennsylvania.
 She trained on scholarship at Central Pennsylvania Youth Ballet and Pacific Northwest Ballet School and attended summer courses at the School of American Ballet.
 She joined Pacific Northwest Ballet as an apprentice in 1995 and was promoted to corps de ballet in 1996, soloist in 2000, and principal in 2002.
-Ms. Imler retired from the stage in June of 2017, and joined the PNB School faculty in September of 2017.
+She retired from the stage in June of 2017, and joined the PNB School faculty in September of 2017.

 Ayumi Matsuda was raised in Mexico City and trained at the Academia de Ballet San Angel Inn.
 After completing her ISTD exams, she was accepted into the Teacher Training Program at Canada’s National Ballet School.
 She graduated in 2015 with Associates in National Dance and Cecchetti.
 Since graduating, she has taught in Toronto, Calgary and Mexico City, where she also completed her ISTD Ballet Associate.
 She moved to Seattle in 2018 and joined PNB School faculty in 2019.